 Rinse your bags under a faucet or in a bucket with just water until you get most of the blood out.
 The vast majority of the blood will easily come out with clean water.
 For stubborn chunks of meat, let the bags soak in a bucket four a couple of minutes and they will easily separate.

 Rinse bags with clean water until the soap is out of the game bags.
-We like to do this in the kitchen sink or outside with a hose.

 Hang your bags to air dry.

-Put Game bags away and start dreaming of your next hunt.
+Put game bags away and start dreaming of your next hunt.

 - Do not wash bags in your washing machine.
-It can be done, but it can cause the reflective logos to come off, particularly if you have a center agitator washing machine.
+It can be done, but it will cause the reflective logos to come off, particularly if you have a center agitator washing machine.
 For best product life, wash in a bucket as described above.

 - If your bags have some hair and dried chunks of meat on them, it will be much easier to get both off after the bags have soaked in water for a minute.

 - If you want your bags to be as white as possible, use hydrogen peroxide to get out nagging stains.
+If stains persist, you may have to wash with peroxide multiple times.

 - Over soaking game bags in hydrogen peroxide will deteriorate and weaken the fabric.
 Use with caution.